Frequently Asked Questions | ePAY

 How does direct funding to my Illinois Funds account work?

-If you choose to fund an Illinois Funds account during enrollment, Illinois National Bank, the Treasurer’s settlement bank, will automatically transfer funds above your target balance to your Illinois Funds account each day at 8:30 a.m.
+If during your enrollment you elect to fund an Illinois Funds account, Illinois National Bank (INB), the Treasurer’s settlement bank, will automatically transfer any funds over your target balance to your Illinois Funds account(s) at 8:30 am daily.

 Can our agency use a bank account other than The Illinois Funds for settlement?

 Yes.
-During enrollment, your agency may choose to have funds settled to a bank account of its choice instead of The Illinois Funds through ePAY’s settlement bank.
+During enrollment, your agency may choose to have funds settled to a bank account of its choice instead of The Illinois Funds through ePAY’s Settlement Bank.

 Is there a fee for using an outside settlement bank?

 Yes.
 If your agency passes the service fee to the cardholder, an additional 5 basis points will apply.
-If your agency absorbs processing fees, the cost is $15 per month for each outside settlement account.
+If your agency absorbs the processing fees, the cost is $15 per month for each outside settlement account.

 INB Settlement Account Management